 Export Guarantee There was one occasion - many years ago - when a Trade Minister and his officials were very keen to offer a government backed guarantee to facilitate a major export to a purchaser who was assessed as having a high risk of defaulting when it came to paying for the goods.
 The guarantee needed Treasury approval which was not forthcoming so, as a Friday evening deadline approached, the Minister ordered his officials to issue the guarantee anyway, which they did.
 The Treasury were not amused and the Minister was reprimanded, as were the officials for having complied with his instruction.
 But HMG stood behind the guarantee.

 International Law Senior officials’ failure to persuade (force?)
-Prime Minister Blair properly to consult key colleagues in the months before the invasion of Iraq in 2003 is discussed elsewhere on this website.
+Prime Minister Blair properly to consult key colleagues in the months before the invasion of Iraq in 2003 is discussed on the Understanding Policy-Making website.
 He in particular failed to circulate the Attorney General’s (twice changed) legal advice, and no-one sought to record the reasons why the Prime Minster concluded that Iraq was in breach of UN Resolution 1441, although this was an essential ingredient of the legal basis for the war.
 Her doubt that the invasion would be legal under international law caused the resignation of Elizabeth Wilmhurst, Deputy Chief Legal Adviser at the Foreign Office, only two weeks before the war.
 But it was notable that others did not choose to resign with her.

 On the other hand, I understand that Jack Straw's and other Minsters' decisions that the UK would cooperate with American rendition requests, did not involve UK illegality.
 Rendition involved, for example, the forced removal of individuals to a British Overseas Territory: The Chagos Islands, including an American base on Diego Garcia.
-However, as no UK laws were broken, I think that British civil servants were permitted to accept Ministers' decisions.
+However, as no UK laws were broken, I suspect that British civil servants were permitted to accept Ministers' decisions.

 Department of Transport officials arranged the deployment of the UK’s emergency towing vessel (ETV) fleet in 1994 in response to recommendations contained in Lord Donaldson’s report ‘Safer Ships, Cleaner Seas’, following the MV Braer oil spill off the coast of Shetland, Scotland.
 The four-strong ETV fleet was intended to be maintained at 30 minutes’ readiness to sail.
 The ETV stationed at Dover was funded jointly with French maritime authorities.
 Their successors then organised the disbandment of the fleet when, in 2010, the government announced that the ETV fleet would no longer be funded, saving £32.5m over the Spending Review period.
 The Department for Transport stated: ‘Emergency towing vessels are mainly deployed when vessels break down.
 The government believes state provision of ETVs does not represent a correct use of taxpayers’ money and that ship salvage should be a commercial matter between a ship’s operator and the salvor.’